Sony: Audio encoding

 In 1993, Sony challenged the industry standard Dolby Digital 5.1 surround sound format with a newer and more advanced proprietary motion picture digital audio format called SDDS (Sony Dynamic Digital Sound).
 This format employed eight channels (7.1) of audio opposed to just six used in Dolby Digital 5.1 at the time.
 Ultimately, SDDS has been vastly overshadowed by the preferred DTS (Digital Theatre System) and Dolby Digital standards in the motion picture industry.
 SDDS was solely developed for use in the theatre circuit; Sony never intended to develop a home theatre version of SDDS.

 Sony and Philips jointly developed the Sony-Philips digital interface format (S/PDIF) and the high-fidelity audio system SACD.
 The latter became entrenched in a format war with DVD-Audio.
 Still, neither gained a major foothold with the general public.
 CDs had been preferred by consumers because of the ubiquitous presence of CD drives in consumer devices until the early 2000s when the iPod and streaming services became available.

 In 2015, Sony introduced LDAC, a proprietary audio coding technology which allows streaming high-resolution audio over Bluetooth connections at up to 990 kbit/s at 32 bit/96 kHz.
 Sony also contributed it as part of the Android Open Source Project starting from Android 8.0 "Oreo", enabling every OEM to integrate this standard into their own Android devices freely.
 However the decoder library is proprietary, so receiving devices require licenses.
-On 17 September 2019, the Japan Audio Society (JAS) certified LDAC with their Hi-Res Audio Wireless certification.
+On 17 September 2019, the Japan Audio Society (JAS) certified LDAC with its Hi-Res Audio Wireless certification.
 Currently the only codecs with the Hi-Res Audio Wireless certification are LDAC and LHDC, another competing standard.